 These are the kinds of characters that make for great comedy anime.

 First, they have more personality than should be legal.
 And most of this comes from their VAs.
 Nagatoro’s seiyuu, Sumire Uesaka, has mostly played supporting roles despite having been in the industry for several years.
 But her roles and vocalizations are about as varied as I’ve ever seen.
 Can you believe she’s the droll Tsukimigusa from Shimoneta?
 How about Aya Arisugawa-nee-chan from Tonikawa?
 Shalltear Bloodfallen from Overlord?
-Or more recently, Ariel the Demon Lord in So I’m a Spider, So What?
-And as I write this, she’s listed as Kyoko Jingu from the much anticipated The Great Jahy Will Not Be Defeated!
+Or Kyoko Jingu from The Great Jahy Will Not Be Defeated!, and Lum from the 2022 Urusei Yatsura remake?
 So she gets around in the anime sense.
 She does a magnificent job with Nagatoro.
 Her voice drips with sarcasm and playful disdain and energy, maximizing her toying effect on poor Hachiouji-senpai.

 The three goofy gyaru friends are hilarious.
-Gamo is my favorite.
+Gamou is my favorite.
 The “paisen” thing is an ordinary but effective touch, and her behavior and mentality are uproarious.
+She has some crazy lines in S2.
+I loved it.
 Mikako Komatsu voices this character, another VA from Overlord (Lupusregina Beta).
 She has appeared in a number of major anime in the past several years, including Danmachi (Fels), Land of the Lustrous (Cinnabar), Classroom of the Elite (Mio Ibuki), Jujustu Kaisen (Maki Zenin), Re:Zero (Minerva), Yashahime (Setsuna), Edens Zero (Rebecca), Magia Record (Momoko), and like Uesaka-san also stars in The Great Jahy as Salwa.
 She’s almost too much of a prolific VA for the fairly limited role she plays in Nagatoro!
 But I like the overkill here.
-She does a great job and brings life to Gamo as only she could.
+She does a great job and brings life to Gamou as only she could.

 The VAs for other two goofy friends don’t have quite the resume of Uesaka and Komatsu, but they do a great job.
 Sakura is voiced by Shiori Izawa, probably most famous as Nanachi from Made in Abyss and Gokusai in the Scientific Index series.
-This character is probably the least remarkable of the trio of trouble, but still she has her moments!
-Then of course there’s Yoshii, who’s dialogue is mostly limited to enthusiastically echoing whatever last few words Gamo just said.
+This character is probably the least remarkable of the trio of trouble, but still she has her moments.
+She got a little crazy in S2!
+Then of course there’s Yoshii, who’s dialogue is mostly limited to enthusiastically echoing whatever last few words Gamou just said.
 Aina Suzuki hasn’t done a ton of roles, but a lot of us might recognize her as Mari Ohara from the Love Live! series.
-Her repeating Gamo’s words becomes predictable after a while, but that doesn’t mean it gets old!
-It’s just another goofy, careful touch on the dialogue of this series!
+Her repeating Gamou’s words becomes predictable after a while, but that doesn’t mean it gets old.
+It’s just another goofy, careful touch on the dialogue of this series.

 Meh, Hachiouji-senpai, whatever.
 What does Nagatoro see in this guy?
 He’s not the cad that some of these male characters are, where the girls fall in love with them no matter how undeserving they are, but he doesn’t really have much personality going for him.
 He’s a nice guy, but nothing special.
 He’s just an ideal target for Nagatoro, meeting her by chance, whereupon she latches on to him and never lets go.
 Daiki Yamashita does a predictably decent job sounding perpetually nervous, but he doesn’t have much of an opportunity to do anything with this character.
 Again, he’s almost overkill for this character, given his resume in the anime world (most notably as Deku, MHA).
 It seems the studio spared no expense for the cast!